eficode-academy/rf-advanced-web-katas/exercises/01-rest-api.md

 ## Learning Goals

-- You know how to make basics of making REST API requests with Robot Framework.
+- You know the basics of making REST API requests with Robot Framework.

 ## Introduction

 REST API based testing or RPA can be done in multiple different ways in Robot Framework.
-You can of course do this with your own custom library using `requests` or similar, but Robot Framework also has a library for this already:
+You can of course do this with your own custom Robot Framework library using 3rd-party [`requests`](https://docs.python-requests.org/en/latest/) library or similar, but Robot Framework also has a library for this already:
 [RESTinstance](https://asyrjasalo.github.io/RESTinstance/).
 The RESTinstance offers a simple syntax for your REST API based use cases.
-Simple keywords like `Get` and `Post` call the `GET` and `POST` APIs for your website.
+Simple keywords like `Get` and `Post` call the API of your website with `GET` and `POST` requests.

 > Although in these exercises we'll just validate requests
 > and responses directly, please bear in mind that RESTinstance can be also used to validate and store the JSON